UzmaTUL24/UzmaTUL24/README.md

- 👋 Hi, I’m Uzmatul Zannat Bushra.You can just call me Uzma😊.I’m an engineering student at Lab uni and I came from Bangladesh🇧🇩.
+ 👋 Hi, I’m Uzmatul Zannat Bushra.You can just call me Uzma😊.I’m an engineering student at Lab University of Applied Science  and I came from Bangladesh🇧🇩.

-#📚 📖 Currently Learning:
+## Currently Learning:
 °Python,Java
 °Basics of Web Development(HTML,CSS,JavaScript)
 I’m really passionate about building my coding skills and exploring new teachnologies and fields.

-#♣️ Hobbies and Interests:
+## Hobbies and Interests:
 °🎨love to draw and i`m really interested in arts and crafts.
 °🏸Playing badmintion.
 °📒Doing Bullet Journals📎